 No visit to Ireland is complete without taking a legendary Giants Causeway tour!
 Ancient volcanoes helped the mythical Celtic warrior Finn McCool create this natural wonder 60 million years ago.
 6 kilometres of sheer cliffs rise to a height of almost 300 ft and form a series of bays: really something special!
 Also visit Belfast City (one hour), Carrick-a-rede Rope Bridge, Ballintoy Village and Dunluce Castle Ruins in this one day tour from Dublin.
 (Free Wi-Fi on board & Free Airport Bus Ticket with online purchases!)

 PRIVATE TOURS ALSO AVAILABLE

 What could be better than a private tour to the (UNESCO) Giant’s Causeway?
-With your own private vehicle hire (Typically a Mercedes- Benz Saloon, Viano or Sprinter) & expert chauffeur guide, you’ll experience Ireland at your own pace.
+With your own private vehicle hire (Typically a Mercedes- Benz Sedan, Viano or Sprinter) & expert chauffeur guide, you’ll experience Ireland at your own pace.
 You can stop whenever you like to take photos, decide how long you want to spend at each attraction, and you can even plan your own customized itinerary!
 Your driver collects you from your hotel and drops you off wherever you choose in central Dublin when the tour is finished.
-Private tours can represent great value for money as the price per person decreases as your group size increases!
+Private giants causeway tours can represent great value for money as the price per person decreases as your group size increases!
 Groups of 2 – 500 catered for.
 Please email info@ kennedycarr.com